 In 2018, we could have never predicted how much construction costs would fluctuate in just a few years.
 It is so much more of a challenge now than it was then; however, gathering cost history data has always been a real challenge.

 Cost history is not as simple as cost per square foot.
 It is the metrics driving those costs.
 It is being able to analyze as-built data and then utilize that information to predict construction costs.
 Even then it goes beyond estimating data and looks at company data.
 The overarching goal of cost history is to provide unified information from the company regardless of location and/or market.

-Gathering this type of data is a real challenge and much of the time it is the responsibility of the operations side of construction.
-However, when people leave one project and get on another one they are already two weeks behind on the new project.
+When people leave one project and get on another, they are already two weeks behind on the new project.
 In this fast-paced industry being able to have the time necessary to gather historical information is not always possible.
 Some companies tie this effort to bonuses for operations staff so there is more incentive to get the data gathered as soon as possible.

-Project deliveries will become more collaborative so an influx of integrated projects as well as target value design will be more rampant.
-However, in order for this to come to fruition, the liability of projects (legal terms) will need to be ironed out in order to let this collaboration happen.
+Project deliveries will become more collaborative so an influx of integrated projects, as well as target value design, will be more rampant.
+However, for this to come to fruition, the liability of projects (legal terms) will need to be ironed out to let this collaboration happen.

 The multitude of file formats will converge to a few allowing for ease of access from multiple platforms.
 This will decrease the drudgery associated with pre-construction as systems become more standardized.
 The reduction of the effort to collate data will allow pre-construction teams more time to analyze the data and add additional value to projects.

 Pre-fabrication will continue to increase on project sites.
 While this can reduce project waste it also comes with the need to manage the change from architects to pre-construction to subcontractors to field crews.
 This change management will also drive cross-training among disciplines to better understand motivators and create a collaborative project environment.